-The payment of dividends is currently restricted by our credit agreement with BMO Harris Bank N.A.
+The payment of dividends is currently restricted by our credit agreement with Wells Fargo Bank, N.A.
 We intend to retain our future earnings to support operations and to finance expansion and, therefore, we do not anticipate paying any cash dividends to holders of our common stock in the foreseeable future.
+Because we do not anticipate paying dividends in the future, the only opportunity to realize the value of our common stock will likely be through an appreciation in value and a sale of those shares.
+There is no guarantee that shares of our common stock will appreciate in value or even maintain the price at which a stockholder purchased his, her or its shares.